rinigus/pure-maps/routers/README.md

 directory in which to place your files.
 Since routers require QML files and include `"../qml"` in their source, add a symbolic link at `~/.local/share/harbour-whogo-maps/qml` pointing to `/usr/share/harbour-whogo-maps/qml`.
-Restart Poor, and your router should be loaded, listed and available for use.
+Restart WhoGo Maps, and your router should be loaded, listed and available for use.
 During development, consider keeping your files under the WhoGo Maps source tree and using the Python interpreter or a test script, e.g.

 ```python
 >>> import poor